Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 bank.htb.
 604800  IN      SOA     bank.htb. chris.bank.htb.
 2 604800 86400 2419200 604800
 ```

-We get some subdomains that we will put into our hosts file.
+There are some subdomains that we will put into our hosts file.

 ## Checking HTTP (Port 80)

-On the web page we see the default Apache2 Ubuntu installation page.
+On the web page it displays the default Apache2 Ubuntu installation page.
-As we found out there is a domain name, we can browse to the web page with the domain name _bank.htb_ and we get a login page.
+As we found out, there is a domain name, we can browse to the web page with the domain name _bank.htb_ and we get a login page.
 This is called **Virtual Host Routing**.

 ![Bank login page](https://kyuu-ji.github.io/htb-write-up/bank/bank_login.png)